greird/the-release-note/README.md

 The Release Note can be used to send newsletters to all recipient from a Sendgrid contact list OR directly to one recipient defined through the terminal.

-### Sending directly to one user
+### How to send a New Releases digest to one user

-Run `python3 the-release-note.py -u 5 -m mail@mail.com -r 7`.
-This will send all albums from user 5's favourite artists and released in the past 7 days to mail@mail.com.
+`python3 the-release-note.py -u 5 -m mail@mail.com -r 7`

+This will send all albums from user ID 5's favourite artists and released in the past 7 days to mail@mail.com.

-### Sending to a contact list
+### How to send a personalize New Releases digest to all recipients from a contact list

 First you will need to create a Contact List in your Sendgrid acccount.
-This contact list must come with 2 custom fileds:
+This contact list must come with 2 custom fields:
 `deezer_user_id` : It must be an integer and match a Deezer user's ID.
 `frequency` : It must be set to `daily` or `weekly`.
 This is the frequency at which the email will be sent.
+If not found, it will default to 7.

 Now change the value of `contact_list_id` in `modules/__init__.py` to match your own contact list.